WTFox/health_celery/README.md

 If any tasks are queued in, say, the `pathways` queue, they will not be ran until a worker is started that will listen on that queue.
 At which point the backlogged items will start to process.
 This is exactly what I was able to do locally.
 I started Celery to only listen to queues `reports` and `default`.
 Starting jobs in these queues worked.
 Started jobs in `pathways` sent the job to redis but celery did not pick it up.
 After I restarted celery to listen on the `pathways` queue, the backlogged jobs started running.

+## Celery Behavior with SQS

+- `boto3` will take care of resolving credentials
+- Queues need to be defined in SQS first
+- Flower doesn't play nice with SQS

 ## Extras Included

 - [Django Celery Results](https://github.com/celery/django-celery-results) - This extension enables you to store Celery task results using the Django ORM.
 It defines a single model (django_celery_results.models.TaskResult) used to store task results, and you can query this database table like any other Django model.